 The Georgia Guidestones were commissioned by a man who called himself Richard C. Christian.
-Richard went to the Elberton Granite Finishing Company in 1979 and said that he wanted to build a monument that would send a message to mankind.
-When the man there heard the scope of the project, he told Richard that he would need some proof that he would be able to pay for it.
-He could not start on such a job (the largest that the company had ever undertaken) without reassurance.
+Richard went to the Elberton Granite Finishing Company in 1979 and said he wanted to build a monument that would send a message to mankind.
+When Joe Fendley, President of Elberton Granite Finishing Company, heard the scope of the project, he told Richard he needed some proof that he would be able to pay for it.
+Fendley could not start on such a job (the largest that the company had ever undertaken) without reassurance.
 So, Richard C. Christian went to the local bank.

 Now, the reason for all the to-do about the Georgia Guidestones is certainly the function and messages of the monument.
-Richard C. Christian had a few specifications for the large stones he asked for.
-They were to be notched and have holes in them that would allow for the structure to act as a compass and a calendar.
+Richard C. Christian had a few specifications he requested in the large stones.
+They were to be notched and have holes in them that would allow for the structure to act as a compass and calendar.
 The sun shines through a hole in the capstone and shows what day it is on the centerpiece every day at noon.
-The North Star can be viewed through a slot in the center stone all of the time.
-There are also other ways to track the movement of the stars and sun with the Georgia Guidestones.
+The North Star is viewable through a slot in the center stone.
+There are also other ways to track the movement of the stars and sun.

 - Maintain humanity under 500,000,000 in perpetual balance with nature.

 - Unite humanity with a living language.

 - Rule passion-faith-tradition-and all things with tempered reason.

 - Protect people and nations with fair laws and courts.

 - Let all nations rule internally resolving external disputes in a world court.